 - Push through the hands and fully extend into an inverted-V shape.

-- Hold the pose and return to the starting position in a controlled descent.
+- Hold the pose for 10 seconds and return to the starting position in a controlled descent.

 This yoga pose focuses on active back bending.
 People with mid back pain may find that they cannot go very far at first.